AndreOskarAndersen/showcase/projects.md

 ### __Master Thesis: 2D Tracking in Climbing with Temporal Smoothing (2023 - Work in progress)__

 __Description__: This project is my master thesis (which is still a work in progress).
 The thesis is done in collaboration with ClimbAlong ApS, who provided a (partially) annotated dataset and a pretrained Mask R-CNN for pose estimation.
 The task of the project is to extend the provided Mask R-CNN, such that the pose estimator leverages the temporal information of a video to improve the performance of the model.
-So-far, the plan is experiment with various RNN-based architectures (convolutional LSTM/GRU), as well as a Transformer-based model.
+The project experiments with various RNN-based architectures (convolutional LSTM/GRU), as well as a Transformer-based model.

 __Keywords__: Mask R-CNN, LSTM, GRU, Transformer